Proposed United States invasion of Venezuela

-During the second Trump presidency, the United States surged military assets to the Caribbean in August 2025, citing the fight against drug cartels as its stated objective.
-Experts, analysts and current and former government officials stated that that the assets deployed were insufficient for an invasion and they viewed an invasion as unlikely.
+In 2017, during his first presidency, Trump said that he was "not going to rule out a military option" to address the worsening crisis in Venezuela.
+In 2025, during his second presidency, the United States surged military assets to the Caribbean as part of Operation Southern Spear, citing the fight against drug cartels as its stated objective.
+During this buildup, experts, analysts and current and former government officials stated that the assets deployed were insufficient for an invasion and that they viewed an invasion as unlikely.